techrays-labs/laravel-service-repository-generator/README.md

 ### Custom Path for Repository

 ```
-php artisan make:service-repository User --repositoryPath="src/Repositories"
+php artisan make:service-repository User --repositoryNamespace="Domain\Repositories"
 ```

-This will place the service in `Domain\Services`
+This will place the repository in `Domain\Repositories`

 ```
 src/